ansys/grantami-jobqueue/doc/source/contributing.rst

 Overall guidance on contributing to a PyAnsys library appears in the `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ topic in the *PyAnsys Developer's Guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to the ``grantami-recordlists`` repository.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to the ``grantami-jobqueue`` repository.

-The following contribution information is specific to the ``grantami-recordlists`` repository, which is for the PyGranta RecordLists library.
+The following contribution information is specific to the ``grantami-jobqueue`` repository, which is for the PyGranta JobQueue library.
 This PyAnsys library name is often used in place of the repository name to provide clarity and improve readability.

 Post issues
 ------------
-Use the `Issues <https://github.com/pyansys/grantami-recordlists/issues>`_ page for this repository to submit questions, report bugs, and request new features.
+Use the `Issues <https://github.com/pyansys/grantami-jobqueue/issues>`_ page for this repository to submit questions, report bugs, and request new features.

 To reach the PyAnsys core team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.